 # Deploy using a template with pre-configured databases

-prev --template my-fullstack-app .
+prev create . --template my-fullstack-app

 Supported Database Engines